MechanicalRock/mechanicalrock.github.io/_posts/2022-05-30-fine-grained-access-control-for-multitenancy.markdown

 To create a secure `multi-tenant` environment we require `tenant resource isolation`.
 In essence, `tenant A` should not be able to access the resources of `tenant B` and vice versa.
 We can achieve resource isolation by assigning a unique identifier, `tenantID`, to each user/customer.
 The `tenantID` is a composite string that is generated and then attached to the calling user as a `custom attribute` during registration.

-After successful authentication the `tenantID` custom attribute becomes available as a parameter within the `ID token` as a parameter with the following key `custom:tenantID`.
+After successful authentication the `tenantID` custom attribute becomes available as a parameter within the `ID token` with the following key `custom:tenantID`.
 It is important to note that access tokens do not carry any of the user's custom attributes, only id tokens have this capability.
 This application only uses id tokens for authentication/authorisation purposes.

 #### Lambda Context Objects